skeetio/learngraphql-lessons/1-basics/5-fragments.md

 }
 ~~~

 Here we are writing the same set of fields again and again.
-It would be great, if we can have a way to reuse fields.
-That's where fragments comes handy.
+It would be great if we could find a way to reuse these fields.
+That's where fragments are useful.

 So check this query.
 It's the same as above, but with fragments: